Careers, EDUCATION, INFORMATION, advice & guidance (CEIAG)

 At post 16, students are given extensive advice regarding applications to university, apprenticeships and other options post 18.
 Outreach colleagues from local universities run sessions on how to write personal statements and the College has a subscription to Unifrog (www.unifrog.org.uk) which provides impartial advice regarding universities and apprenticeships.
 All students are interviewed to discuss their plans post 18 and given appropriate guidance.
 In the sixth form, tutors act as academic mentors, tracking progress and post 18 applications.

-In addition the college organises a careers convention which attracts many local employers as well as some from further afield and some local universities and FE institutions.
+In addition the college organises a careers fair which attracts many local employers as well as some from further afield and some local universities and FE institutions.
 We also work closely with the Skills Service.

 Year 12 takes part in Work Experience during the spring term.
 This is tailored to specific interests or career choices where possible.
 The students are encouraged to organise their own placements.

 Career Insights is a free video library source that allows users to search careers they may be interested in and listen first hand to real professionals talk about their journey into that job.

 Each video covers what they studied at school, their transitions from school to further education and into working life.
 What qualifications and skills are needed for their jobs, what a typical day looks like and advice for someone wanting to pursue a similar career.